ibmresearchuk/node-red-bluemix/public/instructions.md

-Getting Started with Node-RED in Bluemix
+Getting Started with Node-RED on IBM Cloud
 -----------------------------------

-This template gives you a starting point for using Node-RED with Bluemix.
+This template gives you a starting point for using Node-RED with IBM Cloud.

 <a href="http://${route}">Launch the app</a> to find out more.